 - Ultrasound to assess for anatomic abnormalities and to evaluate for any abnormal urine flow

-- Computed tomography (CT) with contrast to evaluate the urinary tract
+- Computed tomography (CT) with contrast to evaluate the urinary tract.
+(Figure 2)

 - Vaginourethrograpy with cystoscopy: a camera introduced into the vagina, urethra and urinary bladder to evaluate the distal ureteral openings.
-Figure 2
+(Figure 3b)

-Majority of the patients who have intervention for ectopic ureters can have improvement of the incontinence.
-Risks include continual incontinence, leakage of urine into the abdomen, stricture of the surgical site, urinary tract infection, etc. In some cases of continual incontinence further improvement may be achieved with incorporation of medications to help with urethral sphincter tone and/or the placement of an adjustable artificial urethral sphincter.
+The main post-operative risks include continued incontinence, leakage of urine into the abdomen, stricture of the surgical site, and urinary tract infection.
+In some cases of continual incontinence further improvement may be achieved with incorporation of medications to help with urethral sphincter tone and/or the placement of an adjustable artificial urethral sphincter.
+Male patients with urinary incontinence secondary to ectopic ureters can have a higher success rates (70-80%) than females following surgical intervention.
+Unfortunately, even with surgical intervention and medical management 25-70% of female patients may still have persistent urinary incontinence.